Electrovaya, Inc (NASDAQ:ELVA): It’s all about numbers this morning

+The 200-day Simple moving average is often placed more emphasis on by traders because of daily price changes.
+Investors will use the SMA-200 in different situations in trading activity as a key indicator to determine their support and resistance levels, and at the moment, ELVA’s SMA-200 is $3.37.

-Further, it is important to consider ELVA stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 5.04.ELVA’s price to book ratio for the most recent quarter was 12.38, resulting in an 214.36 price to cash per share for the period.
+Further, it is important to consider ELVA stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 5.31.ELVA’s price to book ratio for the most recent quarter was 13.04, resulting in an 225.70 price to cash per share for the period.

 How does Electrovaya, Inc (ELVA) stock rate among analysts?
 Buy, sell, or hold?